sukruthpuranik/APS-Portfoli/README.md

 **Google Relevance**: Used in database indexing, memory management, and maintaining a sorted sequence of data.
 **Algorithm**: Binary Tree.
 **Description**: A binary tree is a data structure in which each node has at most two children, referred to as the left child and the right child.
 It is used in various applications like binary search trees and heaps.
+In general, the time complexity is O(h) where h is the height of BST.
+Insertion: For inserting element 0, it must be inserted as the left child of 1.
+Therefore, we need to traverse all elements (in order 3, 2, 1) to insert 0 which has the worst-case complexity of O(n).
+In general, the time complexity is O(h).
+In the average case (and best case) - assuming a tree that's fairly well balanced, then the height would be about log₂ N .
+Hence, space complexity would be O(log₂ N) or simply O(lg N) In a worst case scenario, where the tree is just a sorted linked list branching right with incrementing values, then O(N) as worst case.
 **Code**: [Binary tree](GraphAlgorithms/bt.cpp)
 <div style="text-align:center">
   <img src="img/Binary_tree_v2.svg.png" alt="Binary tree" />